euank/node-problem-detector/pkg/kernelmonitor/README.md

 ## Limitations

-* Kernel Monitor only supports file based kernel log now.
-It doesn't support log tools like journald.
-There is an [open issue](https://github.com/kubernetes/node-problem-detector/issues/14) to add journald support.

-* Kernel Monitor has assumption on kernel log format, now it only works on Ubuntu and Debian.
-However, it is easy to extend it to [support other log format](#support-other-log-format).
+* Kernel Monitor only reads logs from `/dev/kmsg`.
+This device is only available on Linux with a kernel of at least version 3.5.
+  For any non-Linux OS or poorly configured kernels, this may not work.
+* Kernel Monitor may have inaccurate timestamps.
+This is due to the design of the Kernel Ring buffer, which is susceptible to suspend/hibernate throwing off message timestamps.
+Use of suspend/hibernate alongside Kernel Monitor is not supported.

 ## Add New NodeConditions